 Photo by Daniel Dinsmore Photography.

 Wirig received a BFA in Art and a BA in Music from Minnesota State University, Mankato, and later received a Graduate Certificate in Nonprofit Leadership from the same university.
-She has exhibited in numerous solo and group exhibitions throughout the Midwest, including the Emy Frentz Gallery in Mankato, the Evelyn Matthies Gallery in Brainerd, MN and the David Leonardis Gallery and 33 Contemporary Gallery in Chicago, IL.
-She is also the recipient of grants and fellowships from the Jerome Foundation, Prairie Lakes Regional Arts Council, the McKnight Foundation, and the Split Rock Arts Program.
+She has exhibited in numerous solo and group exhibitions throughout the Midwest, including the Minneapolis College of Art & Design, and the David Leonardis Gallery and 33 Contemporary Gallery in Chicago, IL., as well as at Blue Line Arts in Roseville, CA.